carlosvouking/carlosvouking.github.io/_posts/2018-06-11-Git as a stupid content tracker-:-its internal working principles.md

 The benefit of this is that, at a certain point in time, I can ask git to give me a specific saved version of my thesis report and it will be able to give me the exact one based on its  corresponding hash.
 That is conceptually how git works internally.

 **Let's loo at it that practically.**
-If I consider passing the string _"deep learning"_ to git, it will create the following hash key:  _'b075a46024e2ea2b418a26ea14d4a57759fbf3d1'_
+If I consider passing the string _"deep learning"_ to git, it will create the following hash key:  _'b075a46024e2ea2b418a26ea14d4a57759fbf3d1'_. firing up your git bash commnad terminal and typing: '$ echo 'deep learning' | git hash-object --stdin'